Charry2014/ai-catflap/README.md

 label-studio &
 ```

 Set up a project, add the labels, and import your images.
+Follow the instructions.

 knowing how to label images is a tricky decision in itself - experience showed that the detections are better when the labels are applied close-cropped to the cat's head for `Cat-alone` like this:
 ![image](https://github.com/Charry2014/ai-catflap/assets/58067238/c60d5423-ce57-43c7-9a18-78fa0c2e954a)